ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 We carry out operations in the following order:

-* We try to fill a Standard block with mempool decision transactions
+* We try to move chain time ahead to the current local time or the earliest staker set change event.
+Unlike Apricot, here we issue either a Standard block or a Proposal block to advance the time.
-* We check if any staker needs to be rewarded, issuing as many Proposal blocks as needed, as above
+* We try to fill a Standard block with mempool decision transactions.
-* We try to move chain time ahead to the earliest staker set change event.
-Unlike Apricot, here we issue a Standard block with no transactions whose timestamp is the proposed chain time.
-A Standard block does not require any voting, and will be either accepted or rejected.
-Hence this solution is marginally faster.
+* We check if any staker needs to be rewarded, issuing as many Proposal blocks as needed, as above.
 * We try to build a Proposal block with one mempool proposal transaction, if any.
-No changes to chain time are proposed here.

 [^1]: Proposal transactions whose start time is too close to local time are dropped first and won't be included in any block.
-[^2]: Of course advance time transactions are proposal transactions and they do change chain time.
-But advance time transactions are generated just in time and never stored in a mempool.
-Here I refer to mempool proposal transactions which are AddValidator, AddDelegator and AddSubnetValidator.
-Reward delegator transaction is a proposal transaction which does not change chain time but which is never in mempool (it's generated just in time).
+[^2]: Advance time transactions are proposal transactions and they do change chain time.
+But advance time transactions are generated just in time and never stored in the mempool.
+Here mempool proposal transactions refer to AddValidator, AddDelegator and AddSubnetValidator transactions.
+Reward validator transactions are proposal transactions which do not change chain time but which never in mempool (they are generated just in time).